mojaloop/merchant-payment-docs/DFSP merchant onboard Sequence Diagram.md

 The working assumption is that the merchant Know your Business (KYB) process is manual, the system can consider this could be done automatically in a future iteration

 > It is worth highlighting the anticipated payment flow would have potentially two parts for a payment - the first step capturing the merchant alias (for all merchants), the second capturing the final till to allow for payment reconciliation (for merchants that have more than one payment point).
-The actual detail of these flows will be covered in other stories, but it is highlighted to point out that the Merchant Registry will use the Merchant ID and the information to support reconciliation (```Till_ID```) will be part of the transaction, but not relevant to the Switch.
+The actual detail of these flows will be covered in other stories, but it is highlighted to point out that the Merchant Registry will use the Merchant ID and the information to support reconciliation (```CheckoutCounterID```) will be part of the transaction, but not relevant to the Switch.

 Once the merchant or the DFSP has registered the information in the Acquirer system, the portal passes the necessary information to the Merchant Registry, where an alias is either validated or created